chrisdew/subsession/README.md

 Server-side patterns:
 ---------------------

-SubSession stroage is typically a hash-map of the SessionID concatenated with the subsession ID.
+SubSession storage is typically a hash-map of the SessionID concatenated with the subsession ID.
 If a setting cannot be found in HashMap(SessionID+subsession) it is idomatic to walk back up the *subsession_breadcrumb* until a setting is found in a 'parent' tab.

 Bugs: